y17godara/shridadamotashyammandir.in/README.md

 For more detailed instructions, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## License
-This project is licensed under the [MIT License](./LICENSE).
-By contributing to this repository, you agree that your contributions will be licensed under the MIT License as well.
+This project is open source and welcomes contributions!
+If you choose to fork or use it, please keep it open source and credit this project.